Frozen Peanut Butter Dog Treats

 If you have a lactose intolerant dog then try using a coconut based yogurt.
 Just be sure it is free of sugars, flavors, and any other added ingredients.
 The best option I’ve seen would be Harmless Harvest Organic Unsweetened Plain Coconut Yogurt.

-dog frozen peanut butter banana treats
+frozen peanut butter dog treats

-Dog Frozen Peanut Butter Banana Treats
+Frozen Peanut Butter Dog Treats

 Mimi Council